Haumer/gisthub/README.md

 ```
 gist group1_hello_world.rb
 ```
-Or import manually on your dashboard
+Or import manually on your dashboard.

 ### Contributors